Skip to main content

 You can:

-• ensure that the most appropriate actions are taken to resolve problems as they occur
+• ensure that the right actions are taken to investigate, resolve and anticipate problems

-• co-ordinate teams to resolve problems and to implement solutions and preventative measures
+• co-ordinate the team to investigate problems, implement solutions and take preventive measures

 Programming and build (data engineering)